This is an archive of my Blog from 2007. The posts are presented in format as they were published.

 With the continuing upstream of Russian IPOs (the latest update you may find at this Reuters news feed), I guess that in the next few months we will witness emergence of more and more funds of that type.

-NOTE.
-In further experimenting with my blog, I shall try a new approach: instead of making weekly reviews I will publish from time to time random comments on what is going on.
+further experimenting with my blog, I shall try a new approach: instead

 And my best regards to my new Russian friend Maxim Lesine in Italy who randomly translates my posts in Italian and puts them on his blog.
 Although he does not mention the source, but WELCOME ON BOARD, Maxim !!!